francisfuzz/gh-copilot-presentation/hubber-orientation/slides.md

 # Icebreaker

 - Go to https://github.com/copilot
-- Tell Copilot something you did this week and write a song about it in the style of your favorite artist
+- In the input, tell Copilot something you did this week and write a song about it in the style of your favorite artist
-- "I shipped a new layout for the user dashboard.
-Write a song about it in the style of Bruno Mars."

 ---
 transition: fade-out